cda-tum/mqt-qubomaker/docs/pathfinder/TSPLib.rst

 `TSPLib <http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/>`_ provides a library of sample instances for different pathfinding problems, as well as a format for defining them.

-This module provides ways of reading TSPLib input files using the `tsplib95 python library <https://tsplib95.readthedocs.io/en/stable/>`_ and converting them into a QUBOGenerator with the corresponding constraints.
+This module provides ways of reading TSPLib input files using the `tsplib95 python library <https://tsplib95.readthedocs.io/en/stable/>`_ and converting them into a QuboGenerator with the corresponding constraints.

 .. code-block:: python